 They had more time to edit it the second time.
 Mark didn't mean to cause offence.
 But the word 'girl' was taken out just in case it did.

-label -- so long as it's likely to impact anyone in an unfavorable way due to their personal background, emotional state and/or life experiences.
-We call these emotional disclaimers trigger warnings , alerting a consumer that the content within
+warning label -- so long as it's likely to impact anyone in an unfavorable way due to their personal background, emotional state and/or life experiences.
+We call these emotional disclaimers trigger warnings , alerting a consumer that the

-of a takeover bid by Pfizer.
+subject of a takeover bid by Pfizer.
 Mitchell intimated that the smaller, less powerful company was being raped by the stronger, more aggressive one.
-He tweeted that Cameron dare not stop Pfizer because he dare not offend the US in any way.
-Roll up
+He tweeted that Cameron dare not stop Pfizer because he dare not offend the US in any

 Pretty standard use of a metaphor, if you ask me.
 But what do I know?
 I'm just a flowery-brained English literature graduate.
 Perry pompously announced that she had telephoned Mitchell and told him it was fine to have political debate about